 - Ignoring featured reviews.
 If some of the featured reviews are negative ones, this will lead to a lower conversion rate.

 - Being okay with the negative ones.
-Spam or PR from your competitors are crucial for conversion: users can just choose the other app.
+Spam or PR from your competitors is crucial for conversion rate: users can just choose the other app.
 If the negative reviews are coming from bad competitors, complain to them or give dislikes.
-Learn how to do this in our Help Centre.
+Learn how to respond to negative reviews in our Help Centre.

 How to Choose the Right Strategy